Salient Features Of The CPAT

 A CPAT certificate is the document that candidates who have passed the examination receive from the certifying body.
 This document serves as a proof of a firefighting aspirant having taken this test and having passed in it.
-Firefighting academies refer to the performance statement(s) of admission seekers in this document, for taking decisions regarding their admissions in their academies.
-The certificate is issued on site to candidates who pass this examination.
+Firefighting academies refer to the performance statement(s) of admission seekers from this document, for taking admission related decisions.
+The certificate is issued on-site to candidates who pass this examination.
 The validity period of this certificate is mentioned on it.

 An Overview of the CPAT

 The IAFF and IFCC Fire Service Joint Labour-Management CPAT comprises eight categories of physical tests.
 The pass certificate is awarded to candidates who have successfully completed all the tests.

 CPAT Sections- The eight sections of the CPAT are as follows:

 Stair Climb- In this activity, the examinee must climb stairs for 3 minutes and 20 seconds carrying a total weight of 75 lbs on the body.
 The candidates are allowed a warm-up period of 20 seconds for the event, in which one has to climb about 60 steps/minute.
 One is allowed to hold the rails of the stairs or touch the walls for maintaining balance while climbing the stairs during the warm up period, but not after that.
 A candidate is allowed to restart the test, but only twice, failing which he/she will be disqualified in the test.

 Hose Drag- This event involves dragging a long hose behind you and running for about 75 feet.
 Upon reaching the destination, one has to drag the hose over a specified boundary line without disturbing the objects around it.
 Professional firefighters are required to drag hoses from the fire fighting apparatus to the point of usage, skillfully, in a short duration of time.
 This activity of the test is used to assess the abilities of a candidate to perform this activity efficiently.